Interview: Szilveszter Székely and the Relation Between Academic Ballet and Latin American Dance

 Can you give us an example, going more in depth, of some exercises that you do with your students?

 Szilveszter Székely: In my lessons I use a lot of exercises that improve the dancers’ footwork.
-During the training, I encourage dancers to use the first and the fifth positions because this is when the musculus adductor femoris can develop the best – which is important and useful for the balance.
+For example, during the training, I encourage dancers to use the first and the fifth positions.
+This is when the musculus adductor femoris can develop the best – which is important and useful for the balance.
 Before giving an example, let’s clarify the battement tendu position.
 This position appears in a lot of Latin movements (especially in Rumba), that’s why we work on it a lot.

 Could you name any of your students that got a big improvement from this method?